-Making Waves – Arabs and Jews on the Beaches of Mandate Haifa
+Making Waves – Arabs and Jews on the Beaches of Mandatory Haifa

 This article examines daily encounters between Jewish and Arab societies and their mutual influences on one another during the British Mandate era, focusing on the beaches of Haifa as a case study.
 Mandatory Haifa was a 'mixed city' in which the two dominant population groups, Jewish and Arab, shared a spatial environment that inevitably entailed daily encounters as a trivial aspect of the urban routine.
-Haifa is a unique case because at the time it was experiencing accelerated economic, social, spatial and demographic growth more than any other city in Palestine.
-From a small town of little regional relevance in the late-19th century it grew into a regional crossroad, industrial metropolis, a British capital, and administrative and military headquarter.
-As a new economic hub it also attracted thousands of Jewish and Arab immigrants.
-These rapid urbanization processes (that commenced already toward the end of Ottoman rule) modified Haifa's urban public space and gave rise to the appearance of new leisure and recreation forms.
-Within a few years Haifa experienced a tremendous expansion of commercial and public institutions of leisure which were opened and cater for various social groups.
+Haifa is a unique case because at the time it was experiencing more accelerated economic, social, spatial, and demographic growth than any other city in Palestine.
+From a small town of little regional relevance in the late-nineteenth century, it grew into a regional crossroads, industrial metropolis, British capital, and administrative and military headquarters.
+As a new economic hub, it also attracted thousands of Jewish and Arab immigrants.
+These rapid urbanization processes (which were already underway toward the end of Ottoman rule) modified Haifa's urban public space and generated new forms of leisure and recreation.
+Within a few years Haifa experienced a tremendous expansion of commercial and public institutions of leisure, which began to operate and cater to diverse social groups.

 Among the most popular leisure sites to emerge during this period in Haifa, as in other coastal cities in Mandatory Palestine, were the regulated beaches.
 They served as a magnet for Jews and Arabs, who would routinely pass the time there, side by side, throughout most of the Mandate era.
 This article analyses these interactions and uncovers the mutual influences produced by this inter-cultural encounter.
 In addition, it demonstrates that physical proximity between these communities, in a mixed city under conditions of national conflict, generated a complex relationship characterized by mutual curiosity and constant reciprocal examination.
 Focusing on beaches, this study examines how the cultural and recreational life of each community constituted a subject for observation, comparison, and competition for its counterpart.
 The process took place both directly, through actual encounters on the beaches between individuals, and indirectly, through (conscious as well as unconscious) imitation of the neighbouring community's observable forms of recreation.
 The article demonstrates that for each community, this dynamic produced a mix of reactions that simultaneously included criticism and condemnation alongside imitation and adoption of leisure models and infrastructures, which had an influence within the community.

-Thus, looking at Haifa's beaches uncovers the high extent to which the Arab and Jewish societies were deeply interrelated and influenced by each other during this formative period.
-It also enables us to see them not as a mere reflection of the political conflict, but as independent subjects which did not sweepingly obey to national ideologies.
+Thus, an examination of Haifa's beaches reveals the great extent to which the Arab and Jewish societies were deeply interrelated and influenced by each other during this formative period.
+It also enables us to see them not as a mere reflection of the political conflict, but as independent subjects which did not sweepingly adhere to national ideologies.

 Leisure as a Useful Category for Historical Analysis of Jewish-Arab Relations